ustwo/ustwo.com-frontend/README.md

 ### Watch and reload

+* Open a Terminal window and go to the project folder.

 CSS has extra tasks to speed up the development cycle. `css-watch` starts a `fswatch` process in _the host machine_ watching any scss or css file under `scr/app`.